A simpler proof of toroidalization of morphisms from 3-folds to surfaces: The invariant , 1-preparation and 2-preparation.

 \section{The invariant $\sigma_D$, 1-preparation and 2-preparation.}

 For the duration of the paper, $\mathfrak k$ will be an algebraically closed field of characteristic zero.
+A $\mathfrak k$-variety is an integral quasi projective $\mathfrak k$-scheme.
 We will write curve (over $\mathfrak k$) to mean a 1-dimensional $\mathfrak k$-variety, and similarly for surfaces and 3-folds.
 We will assume that varieties are quasi-projective.
 This is not really a restriction, by the fact that after a sequence of blow ups of nonsingular subvarieties, all varieties satisfy this condition.
 By a general point of a $\mathfrak k$-variety $Z$, we will mean a member of a nontrivial open subset of $Z$ on which some specified good condition holds.
+When we say that ``$p$ is a point of $X$'' or ``$p\in X$'' we will mean that $p$ is a closed point, unless we indicate otherwise (for instance, by saying that ``$p$ is a generic point of a subvariety $Y$ of $X$'').

 A reduced divisor $D$ on a nonsingular variety $Z$ of dimension $n$ is a simple normal crossings divisor (SNC divisor) if all irreducible components of $D$ are nonsingular, and if $p\in Z$, then there exists a regular system of parameters $x_1,\ldots, x_n$ in $\mathcal O_{Z,p}$ such that $x_1x_2\cdots x_r=0$ is a local equation of $D$ at $p$, where $r\le n$ is the number of irreducible components of $D$ containing $p$.
-Two nonsingular subvarieties $X$ and $Y$ intersect transversally at $p\in X\cap Y$ if there exists a regular system of parameters $x_1,\ldots,x_n$ in $\mathcal O_{Z,p}$ and subsets $I,J\subset \{1,\ldots,n\}$ such that $\mathcal I_X,p= (x_i\mid i\in I)$ and $\mathcal I_Y,p= (x_j\mid j\in J)$.
+Two nonsingular subvarieties $X$ and $Y$ intersect transversally at $p\in X\cap Y$ if there exists a regular system of parameters $x_1,\ldots,x_n$ in $\mathcal O_{Z,p}$ and subsets $I,J\subset \{1,\ldots,n\}$ such that $\mathcal I_{X,p}= (x_i\mid i\in I)$ and $\mathcal I_{Y,p}= (x_j\mid j\in J)$.

 \begin{Definition} Let $S$ be a nonsingular surface over $\mathfrak k$ with a reduced SNC divisor $D_S$.
 Suppose that $X$ is a nonsingular 3-fold, and $f:X\rightarrow S$ is a dominant morphism. $X$ is 1-prepared (with respect to $f$) if $D_X=f^{-1}(D_S)_{red}$ is a SNC divisor on $X$ which contains the locus where $f$ is not smooth, and if $C_1$, $C_2$ are the two components of $D_S$ whose intersection is nonempty, $T_1$ is a component of $X$ dominating $C_1$ and $T_2$ is a component of $D_X$ which dominates $C_2$, then $T_1$ and $T_2$ are disjoint. \end{Definition}